Fast Online EM for Big Topic Modeling: Experiments

-In our previous experiments, we load all LDA parameters in memory because $K$ is small.
-However, when the size of vocabulary and the number of topics are large, the LDA global parameter matrix $\boldsymbol{\hat{\phi}}_{K \times W}$ often cannot fit in memory.
-Such a big model problem has not been considered in previous online algorithms.
+When the size of vocabulary and the number of topics are very large, we often cannot fit the LDA global topic-word matrix $\boldsymbol{\hat{\phi}}_{K \times W}$ in memory.
+Such a big model problem has not been considered in previous online LDA algorithms.
 Here, we consider this parameter matrix as a stream.
-For each mini-batch at each iteration, we load only necessary columns of parameter matrix $\boldsymbol{\hat{\phi}}_{K \times W}$ for computation.
-Since the input mini-batch is re-organized into a vocabulary-major sparse matrix, we need only to perform one I/O for each mini-batch at each iteration.
-We may set a buffer that stores parameter stream as much as possible, which can further reduce the total frequencies of I/O.
+For each minibatch at each iteration, we load only necessary columns of parameter matrix $\boldsymbol{\hat{\phi}}^s_{K \times W_s}$ for computation.
+Since the input minibatch is re-organized into a vocabulary-major sparse matrix, we need only to perform one I/O for each minibatch at each iteration.
+We may set a buffer with size $K \times W^*$ that stores parameter stream as much as possible, which can further reduce the total frequencies of I/O.

-Table~\ref{bigmodel} shows the training time per mini-batch iteration as a function of buffer size when $K=10000$.
+Table~\ref{bigmodel} shows the training time per minibatch iteration as a function of buffer size when $D_s = 1,024$ and $K=10^4$.
 For PUBMED, the global parameter matrix $\boldsymbol{\hat{\phi}}_{K \times W}$ will take around $10$GB memory.
 The column ``in-memory" in Table~\ref{bigmodel} shows the training time when all LDA parameters are in memory.
 When we do not use the buffer, due to high I/O frequencies, the training time is around $3$ times slower than that of ``in-memory".
-We see that when we increase the buffer size, the training time will steadily decrease because of low I/O cost.
-For ENRON and PUBMED, each mini-batch of documents contains a relatively smaller number of vocabulary words.
-When the buffer size is $0.8$GB, almost half vocabulary words in each mini-batch is in buffer.
-When the buffer size is $2.0$GB, almost all vocabulary words in each mini-batch is loaded in buffer.
-As a result, the training time at buffer size $2.0$GB is close to that of ``in-memory".
-For WIKI and NYTIMES, each mini-batch contains a relatively more vocabulary words, so that $2.0$GB buffer can hold only less than half of the vocabulary words.
-This is the reason why the training time at buffer size $2.0$GB is still twice slower than that of in-memory.
+We see that when we increase the buffer size, the training time will steadily decrease because of low I/O costs.
+For ENRON and PUBMED, each minibatch of documents contains a relatively smaller number of vocabulary words.
+When the buffer size is $0.8$GB, almost half vocabulary words in each minibatch is in buffer.
+When the buffer size is $2$GB, almost all vocabulary words in each minibatch is loaded in buffer.
+As a result, the training time at buffer size $2$GB is close to that of ``in-memory".
+For WIKI and NYTIMES, each minibatch contains a relatively more vocabulary words, so that $2$GB buffer can hold only less than half of the vocabulary words.
+This is the reason why the training time at buffer size $2$GB is still twice slower than that of in-memory.